inspektorsowa/snake-javascript/README.md

 # snake-javascript

-Simple snake game in the web browser
+Simple snake game in the web browser using HTML canvas.